kairosdb/metrics4j/README.md

 reporter.reportSize(host).put(messageSize);
 ```

 That's it.
 You may be wondering what your metric name will look like?
-Well
-that isn't up to you, it's up to whomever configures and runs your software.
+The actual
+metric name is determined by the configuration in metrics4j.conf.
+Deploying your
+application with a default metrics4j.conf file is a good idea and gives admins something
+to start from if they want to change things around.
 Both the interface name and the method name are available for formatting the metric
 name so it is a good idea to name them something appropriate.
 You can also annotate
 your methods with `@Help("good help text here")` to give your users clues as to